-Prior Approval must be obtained before receiving certain medical services, Medical Drugs or mental health and substance use disorder treatment from a Non-Plan Provider or Plan Provider.
-If you use a Plan Provider located within Massachusetts, Maine, and New Hampshire, he/she will seek Prior Approval for you.
+Prior Approval must be obtained before receiving certain medical services, Medical Drugs or mental health and substance use disorder treatment.
 This section explains when Prior Approval is required and the procedures to follow to meet those requirements.

 Important Notice: For a detailed list of services that require Prior Approval or for updates and revisions to the Prior Approval list, please visit our website at www.harvardpilgrim.org.
 If you have questions regarding services that require Prior Approval, please contact Member Services at 1-844-442-7324.